 - Appetite was assessed bimonthly by visual analogue scales while meal challenge postprandial insulin and glucose concentrations were assessed before and after the intervention.

 - Only subjects who completed the whole study were considered in analysis (N=42).
 Data normality was tested using the Shapiro-Wilks test.
-Results are presented as mean ± standard deviation or median (interquartile range).
+Results are presented as mean ± SD or median (interquartile range).
 Comparisons between groups at randomization, of the activity and fitness tests and dietary intake data were done by unpaired T-tests for normally distributed data, Mann-Whitney U-tests for non-normally distributed data and x2-tests for categorical data

-- Anthropometrics, fasted blood tests and HOMA results were compared by applying linear mixed models to test the effect of diet group, time and diet group x time interaction. postprandial glucose and insulin concentrations and VAS was compared by repeated measures ANOVA with time, diet group and visit as independent factors
+- Anthropometrics, fasting blood tests and HOMA results were compared by applying linear mixed models to test the effect of diet group, time and diet group x time interaction. postprandial glucose and insulin concentrations and VAS was compared by repeated measures ANOVA with time, diet group and visit as independent factors

 - Analysis was carried out using SPSS for Windows (Version 14.0; SPSS, Chicago, IL) and results were considered significant at P≤0.05.